SnowLocals Can build you the perfect trip.

 It's why you are here after all.

-But, we don't visit Japan to analyze the moisture content of the snow and report back to Bill Nye.
+We don't visit Japan to analyze the moisture content of the snow and report back to Bill Nye.
 We visit to ride that snow, shred that pow, and then do it again the following day.
 Everyone is happy on a powder day and Japan just has the most powder days in the world each season.
 This means that you are guaranteed to make some fast friends on the lift and in the lodge while you all lap your dream lines.

 2. Hospitality is a pillar of the Japanese culture.